When looking at a race for the first time. How many of you consider pace before delving into the current form of each runner?

 early pace horses slow down.

-In the Racing Post results section for a race you will often see comments like “prominent”, “tracked leader” or “chased leaders”.
+In the Racing Post results section for past performances you will often see comments like “prominent”, “tracked leader” or “chased leaders”.
 These comments indicate that the horse is a prominent racer.
 In some cases, they don’t have the speed to take the lead, but they have enough to stay within striking distance of the leaders.

 Like leaders, prominent racers can win plenty of races when they get their right conditions.